Bora Bora vs. the Maldives : Which is better for a honeymoon?

 What is the difference between Bora Bora and the Maldives?
 Which is better for your vacation?

-I usually describe the difference in destinations to people as Bora Bora feels resortey and comfortable whereas the Maldives feel like you’re deserted on a luxurious private island paradise in the middle of nowhere.
+I usually describe the difference in destinations to people as Bora Bora feels resortey and comfortable whereas the Maldives feel like you’re deserted on a deserted private island paradise in the middle of nowhere.
+Bora Bora is chic & luxe, and the Maldives is ‘barefoot luxury’.
+(Literally when you arrive at most resorts they tell you to take off your shoes, and you don’t put them back on the whole trip!).
 Different types of travelers – and couples – will flock to each honeymoon destination.
 Couples that want to feel more civilization, and society, will prefer Bora Bora, whereas couples who enjoy feeling ‘off the map’ and in like they have an island to themselves, will love the Maldives.

 The main takeaway: Bora Bora resorts will feel more resort-ey and much bigger than the resorts in the Maldives.
 Resorts in the Maldives are each on their own private island, so they feel like you are in a whole other world.